-- Pilgrimage book, in hardback.
-For each of the 88 temples, one page is provided in the pilgrimage book.
-As proof of the temple visit, the page is stamped with three red stamps in the pilgrimage office and caligraphed with the name of the main deity of the respective temple in kanji.
-For further pilgrimages, the respective page in the pilgrimage book is stamped again, but no longer caligraphed.
+- Pilgrim’s book, in hardback.
+There is one page in the pilgrim’s book for each of the 88 temples.
+As proof of the temple visit, the page is stamped with three red stamps at the pilgrimage office and calligraphed with the name of the main deity of the respective temple in kanji.
+For further pilgrimages, the respective page in the pilgrimage book is stamped again, but no longer calligraphed.

 - nōkyōsho 納経所

 - Polite form of address for a pilgrim.

 - White shirt worn by pilgrims on their journey.
 As a sleeveless shirt (oizuru) or with long sleeves (hakui).

 - Votive note left by a pilgrim.
 Visiting card left by a pilgrim at the temple.
 Also given to locals or fellow pilgrims as thanks for their support (settai).

 sanmon 三門 oder 山門

 Temple gate without the two guardian figures of the niōmon.
 Inscribed with the Japanese character 三門.
 In the literal meaning “three gates”.
 Or with the Japanese kanji 山門, also pronounced “sanmon”, the literal meaning in this case being “mountain gate”.